Sohum09/Code-for-storms/README.md

 7. MSLPConverter.py - A simple script that takes the altitude of the station, recorded pressure, and temperature to output the equivalent sea level pressure.
 8. DistanceCalculator.py - Input the coordinates of any two points on earth, and the script will output the distance between them in both kilometres as well as nautical miles.
 9. SMAPConverter.py - Very quick script I whipped up that converts the raw 10-min SMAP reading to its equivalent 1-min version using a complicated linear regression equation.
+10. JordanEqn.py - A quick script I whipped up on request from a friend, that uses the equation to derive pressure estimates from 700mb height as devised by Jordan et al. 1958.